stephenmelnicki/denopaste/README.md

 <img align="right" src="https://deno.com/logo.svg" height="150px" alt="The Deno logo" >

-**Deno Paste** is a simple paste service built with Deno and Fresh.
+**Deno Paste** is a simple paste service built with Deno 🦕 and Fresh 🍋

 Some features: